GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/03-Learning Principles.md

 ## Example

-Principle 2: How students organiseknowledge influences how they learn and apply what they know.
+Principle 2: How students organise knowledge influences how they learn and apply what they know.

 Possible teaching practices:
 1) Teach learners how to build and use concept maps